fahad19/concat-from-list/README.md

 ]
 ```

-Paths are relative to the directive the JSON file is stored in.
+Paths are relative to the directory the JSON file is stored in.

 Now you can run this command to concatenate all the files listed in your JSON file: